-Typically, gas furnaces do not require special consideration during the holiday season – but you can take these additional steps to ensure everyone’s safety:
+Typically, gas furnaces do not require special consideration during the holiday season, but you might consider taking these additional steps to help ensure everyone’s safety:

-- Have your furnace inspected and cleaned before winter by a technician that has earned North American Technician Excellence certification.
+- Have your furnace inspected and cleaned before winter by a technician who earned North American Technician Excellence certification.

 - Install a carbon monoxide detector in your home to warn you in the event of a dangerous gas buildup.

 - Never operate your furnace with a dirty burner or filter.

 - Make sure your furnace’s door panel remains closed during use to prevent carbon monoxide poisoning.

 - Never store combustible materials near your furnace, including boxes, gasoline cans and newspapers.

 Pets often don’t understand dangers, so it’s up to us to keep them safe during the holidays by following these simple tips: